Divinity Roxx: ImPossible (2016)

-Divinity released ImPossible (album) April 19, 2016.
+Divinity released ImPossible April 19, 2016.
 This is album features elements of funk, soul, rock, hip-hop and jazz.

 Ready Set Go!

-Divinity released Ready Set Go!
-November 5, 2021.
-This was her first Children's music album that featured elements of hip-hop, and positivity.
+Divinity released Ready Set Go! on November 5, 2021.
+This was her first children's music album that featured elements of hip-hop, and positivity.

-Ready Set Go! was nominated for a 65th Grammy Award for Best Children's Music Album.
+Ready Set Go! was nominated for a 65th Grammy® Award for Best Children's Music Album.